 But could it be that a rhythm of working a little less might actually make you more productive?

 It’s a pretty counter-intuitive notion, but the reality is that we Greater New York City business owners entered into this venture for many reasons … and I know that for many of us, prime among them was this notion of freedom.

 But too often what we thought would mean freedom instead leads us into a kind of slavery that we could never have predicted.

 The notion of “80/20” (the Pareto Principle) is something worth studying when you are caught in this cycle of relentless *work*.
 And I hope to give you some inspiration to that end today.

-The Pareto Principle And Your New York Metropolitan Area Company’s Work Cycle
+The Pareto Principle And Your Greater New York City Company’s Work Cycle

 “Everyone is trying to accomplish something big, not realizing that life is made up of little things.” -Frank Clark

 There was a recent book that changed a lot of minds about management, and it’s worth checking out.
 It’s called The 80/20 Manager by Richard Koch, and in it the author cited a fascinating experiment on the subject of “forced time off”: